Zucchini Noodles with Garlicky Shrimp is an amazingly tasty and filling pasta substitute, perfect for diabetics on anyone on a low carb diet.

 - Cooking the zucchini noodles: Add and stir noodles into the pan.
 Cover and simmer until the noodles are wilted but still "al dente" (3-5 mins).
 Taste and season with salt and pepper to taste if needed.
 Sprinkle with chili flakes to taste.

-- Serving: Serve immediately, you don't need salad (plenty greens in it), but some arugula and tomato go well with it, should you choose to serve a salad.
+- Serving: Serve immediately, you don't need salad (plenty of greens in it), but some arugula and tomato go well with it, should you choose to serve a salad.

 High in phosphorus